almenscorner/IntuneCD/README.md

 The package can also be run standalone outside a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+# Exiting news 📣
+The front end for IntuneCD has now been released.
+Check it out [here](https://github.com/almenscorner/intunecd-monitor)

-# What's new in 1.1.3
+## What's new in 1.1.3
-- Added backup and update of,
-  - Enrollment Status Page
+- Added backup and update of Enrollment Status Page
+- Configurations are now documented in alphabetical order
+- Added the ability to backup all Autopilot devices.
+To save a record of your Autopilot devices, run the backup with the `-ap True` parameter

 ## What's new in 1.1.2
 - Added new exclusions for backup and update, it's now possible to exclude certain configurations from backup and update.